-(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Depression outweighed the illegal substance abuse offense.
-Thus, the prior characterization is no longer appropriate.

-(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code since the applicant was formally diagnosed with a behavioral health condition.

-(3) The RE code will not change due to the behavioral health condition.
-The current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's length of service, to include combat service outweighed the applicant's misconduct of communicating a threat.
+Thus, the prior characterization is no longer appropriate. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.